jaydeegbobeh/eng88/Cybersecuirty/README.md

 - An electronic document based on the idea of a passport
 - Contains the digital identity of a user including a public key and the digital signiture of a certification authority
 - Digital certificates prove the ownership of a public key issued by the certification authority
+- To prove  ownership of pub key users provide dc when they sign into a server, server verifies credibility of the digital signature and CA and the server uses cryptography to confirm that the user has the correct private key associated with the  certificate.

 ## Multifactor Authentication